iamhriturajsaha/STUDENT-GUIDE-AI-AGENT/README.md

-# 📘 Student Guide AI Agent
+# 📘Student Guide AI Agent

 ## 🚀 Project Overview
 The **Student Guide AI Agent** is an AI-powered educational assistant that helps students understand complex topics in a clear, structured and exam-ready format.
 Unlike traditional Q&A systems, this agent focuses on teaching rather than just answering.